cs0320-f25/typescript-csv-junlee-dev/README.md

 2. Consistent column counts: fail fast (with row/column diagnostics) when a row’s number of fields differs from the first row or the schema’s expectation
 3. Header row handling: optional hasHeader: boolean | "auto" and name-based access (map columns by header names)
 4. Options & inputs: accept strings/streams in addition to file paths as well as options object for delimiter, quote, escape, trimming, empty-line behavior
+5. Extensibility: have the caller specify what kind of object it wants returned.

 - #### Step 2: Use an LLM to help expand your perspective.